cncf/cncf-fuzzing/README.md

 Are you a CNCF project and would like to have it fuzzed?
 Please create an issue on this repository requesting to be fuzzed and we will assist.

+## Fuzzing handbook
+CNCF has a Fuzzing Handbook which introdues fuzzing in a pragmatic manner, and also has a chapter that goes into details with how to use OSS-Fuzz to establish a continuous fuzzing set up.

+The handbook is available [here](https://github.com/cncf/tag-security/blob/main/security-fuzzing-handbook/handbook-fuzzing.pdf)

 ## CNCF projects and fuzzing
 Fuzzing is a technique for automating stress testing of applications and it can be used to find reliability and security issues.
 The technique